 Address: 6401 S Stony Is Ave, Chicago, IL 60637

+If you’re not looking for cherry blossoms in Chicago but rather in the suburbs—the Chicago Botanic Garden is a spectacular place to see them.
 Located outside of the city, this botanic garden is not to be missed.
-The cherry blossoms reside in the Elizabeth Hubert Malott Japanese Garden and usually peak in mid-May.
+The cherry blossoms reside in the Elizabeth Hubert Malott Japanese Garden and usually peak mid-May.
 (This is more than enough time to plan a weekend getaway.)
 Over 20 magnificent cherry blossoms were first planted in 2012.
 This was a way to celebrate over 100 years since the first cherry blossom tree was gifted to the U.S.

 Address: 1000 Lake Cook Rd, Glencoe, IL 60022

-Located outside of the city, this expansive public garden and outdoor museum specialize in tree research.
-Here, they showcase a few Japanese flowering cherry trees and a midwest adaption, the Sargent’s cherry tree.
+If you’re looking for Cherry blossoms near Chicago, head to the Morton Arboretum.
+Located outside the city, this expansive public garden and outdoor museum specializes in tree research.
+Here, they showcase a few Japanese flowering cherry trees and a Midwest adaptation, the Sargent’s cherry tree.

 Address: 4100 IL-53, Lisle, IL 60532

-While there are sure to be a few pink flowering trees around Navy Pier or Lincoln Park, the best way to take in the blooming trees in all their splendor is at one of the above locations.
+While there will surely be a few pink flowering trees around Navy Pier or Lincoln Park, the best place to see them in all their splendor is at one of the above locations.
 Happy spring!